fgiorgetti/vanform/example/README.md

 Each participating Site/Namespace must provide a ConfigMap named `skupper-van-form`.
 Below, you can find the two ConfigMaps needed to run this example:

-* Create the `skupper-van-form` ConfigMap to the west site
+* Create the `skupper-van-form` ConfigMap on the west site

 ```bash
 cat << EOF > /tmp/west-configmap.yaml